hitokiri-mata/katacoda-courses/kubernetes-fundamentals/jobs/step3-failure.md

 # Job Failure #

-Failure is embraced as a first class citizen of Kubernetes.
+Failure is embraced as a first class visitor in Kubernetes.
 All things are expected to fail at some point.
 Let's see the behavior when a job fails.

-By default the kaurd container competes with an success exit code of 0.
+By default the _kaurd_ container competes with an success exit code of 0.
 A command can be passed to it for force a different exit code.
 Inspect this job definition that forces the container to end with an exit code of 1 after generating 3 keys.

 `curl https://raw.githubusercontent.com/kubernetes-up-and-running/examples/master/10-2-job-oneshot-failure1.yaml`{{execute}}